SuperDumbMario2/Back-Into-1994/README.md

 Nintendo - for original game

-XKoop7321 - a bit of inspiration
+Sunrise Of August Team - a bit of inspiration